How do I figure out who my advisor is and when they have office hours?

 What do I need to be admitted to statistics?

 See the admission requirements on the Undergraduate website.

 What is my MAV for statistics?

-If your calendar is 2014 or later, all math courses must remain above 60% for you to stay in the statistics program.
+If your Calendar is 2014 or later, all math courses must remain above 65% for you to stay in the statistics program.

 I was in Business (or FARM) before and I took STAT 334.
 Does it count as STAT 330 and/or STAT 333?

-No. If you want a statistics major you must take STAT 330 and STAT 333.
+No. If you want a statistics major or minor, you must take STAT 330 and STAT 333.
 You will lose the credit for STAT 334, meaning you would have to take 41 courses overall.

 Do I have to get 60% in STAT 230 to take STAT 231?